Behind the Words

 Well, like all good stories I guess I should start at the beginning…I was born and raised in Southampton, England… and many years later I am still here!!
-I guess travelling all the time with work has meant that having firm roots at home is extremely important to me, and I love my life by the sea with my husband (James), two children (Olivia 14, Lewis 12) and two dogs (Jack and Lola).
+I guess travelling all the time with work has meant that having firm roots at home is extremely important to me, and I love my life by the sea with my husband (James), two children (Olivia 15, Lewis 13) and three dogs (Jack, Roxy and Lola).

 At 20 years old I was waitressing at a local hotel whilst at university studying to be a Computer Programmer (yawn!).
-I had finished my first year and done quite well, but I already knew that a job in front of a screen wasn’t for me, so when a regular customer offered me a job looking after, and flying on private jets at Southampton airport for a company called Osprey Aviation… well rightly or wrongly I promptly left Uni and took to the skies!
+I had finished my first year and done quite well, but I already knew that the job I was studying for really wasn’t for me, so when a regular customer offered me a job looking after, and flying on private jets at Southampton airport for a company called Osprey Aviation… well rightly or wrongly I promptly left Uni and took to the skies!

 For the next three years I had the most amazing time, but when the company were facing financial troubles it was time for me to move on, and to join the airline that I would stay with for the next two decades, and more…

 The idea for The Osprey Series was born on crew-rest one flight, when I was thinking about the amount of characters I met, and the stories I heard in the galley at 3am over a cup of tea.
 Anyone who is crew will tell you that we are a very open bunch and rarely hold anything back!